blackopsinc/openrouter-cli/README.md

 ## Security

 - API keys are only read from environment variables (never from command-line arguments)
-- API keys are never logged or stored in configuration files
+- API keys are never logged or stored
 - Use environment variables for API keys in production environments

 ## Contributing